GhorbaniF/4CSeqEnhancerDetection/README.md

-Putative Enhancers (PutE) Detection in human cerebellum tissue
+# 4C-seq Putative Enhancer Detection

-To identify the Putative Enhancers (PutE) of four genes (ATXN1, ATXN3, TBP and ITPR1) in the human cerebellum, we used the following workflow:
-(I) Circularized chromosome conformation capture sequencing (4C-seq) on human cerebellum to capture genomic regions interacting with the promoters of the four  genes;
-(II) Peak calling with "PeakC" package to identify cis-genomic regions significantly interacting with the gene promoters (4C-contact peaks);
-(III) Annotating the 4C-contact peaks using publicly available data sets to identify Putative Enhancers (PutE);
+This repository contains the analysis workflow used to identify putative enhancer regions interacting with the promoters of four genes (*ATXN1*, *ATXN3*, *TBP*, and *ITPR1*) in human cerebellum tissue using circularized chromosome conformation capture sequencing (4C-seq).

+## Workflow

+The analysis consists of three main steps:

+1. **4C-seq processing** — processing of 4C-seq data and generation of genomic interaction profiles using `pipe4C`.
+2. **Peak detection** — identification of genomic regions showing significant interactions with the gene promoters using `peakC`.
+3. **Genomic annotation and visualization** — annotation and visualization of 4C-contact regions using publicly available genomic datasets and `pyGenomeTracks`.

-An example of the analyzed data for the TBP gene can be seen below.
+An example of the analysis for the *TBP* locus is shown below.

+## Repository contents

+The repository contains files used for the 4C-seq analysis, including:

+- `pipe4C.zip` — 4C-seq processing workflow
+- `TBP.ini` — example configuration for visualization of the *TBP* locus
+- `genome_genes_hg19/` — genomic annotation files

+## Software and resources

+The analysis builds on the following open-source tools:

+- **pipe4C** — processing and analysis of 4C-seq data
+  Krijger et al. *4C-seq from beginning to end: a detailed protocol for sample preparation and data analysis*.
+Methods (2020).

+- **peakC** — identification of significant 4C interaction peaks.

+- **pyGenomeTracks** — visualization of genomic datasets
+  Lopez-Delisle et al. *pyGenomeTracks: reproducible plots for multivariate genomic data sets*.
+Bioinformatics (2021).

 ![image](https://user-images.githubusercontent.com/25032978/191241838-03e62dfc-0479-4ea4-a4f2-ca11e53ea84e.png)

-##

-This project has been built based on the two main following GitHub repositories:

-- pipe4C: https://github.com/deLaatLab/pipe4C (Krijger, Peter HL, et al. "4C-seq from beginning to end: a detailed protocol for sample preparation and data analysis."
-Methods 170 (2020): 17-32)
-- pyGenomeTracks: https://github.com/deeptools/pyGenomeTracks (Lopez-Delisle, Lucille, et al. "pyGenomeTracks: reproducible plots for multivariate genomic data sets."
-Bioinformatics (2021))

-## Citation
+# Citation
 Ghorbani, Fatemeh, et al. "Identification and copy number variant analysis of enhancer regions of genes causing spinocerebellar ataxia."
 International Journal of Molecular Sciences 25.20 (2024): 11205.

 ## Prerequisites